NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Multisensor/PRISMATIC/prismatic_workshop.md

 ---

 ---

-# PRISMATIC Workshop: Initializing FATES from NEON Remote Sensing
+## Workshop Overview

-## Tutorial Overview
+### Initializing The FATES Model using NEON Remote Sensing Data

 Plants influence carbon storage, water and energy exchange, habitat, and competition within ecosystems.
 To represent those processes in an ecosystem model, we need more than a list of species: we need to know **how much vegetation is present, which plant functional types (PFTs) they are, and how that vegetation is arranged across the landscape**.

 In this tutorial, you will use field observations (tree inventory) and airborne remote sensing data from the National Ecological Observatory Network (NEON) to build those descriptions for the Lower Teakettle site (TEAK) in California.
 The final products are initial-condition files for FATES, the Functionally Assembled Terrestrial Ecosystem Simulator.

-The notebook demonstrates a smaller-scale version of the [**PRISMATIC pipeline**](https://github.com/RS-PRISMATIC/PRISMATIC).
+The notebook demonstrates a smaller-scale version of the <a href="https://github.com/RS-PRISMATIC/PRISMATIC" target=_blank>**PRISMATIC pipeline**</a>.
 This notebook walks through the PRISMATIC pipeline to use plot-based and remote sensing forest data to generate initial conditions for the FATES (Functionally Assembled Terrestrial Ecosystem Simulator) vegetation model.
 The main steps in the workflow are:

 1) Download and clean NEON remote sensing and forest inventory data.
 2) Develop a model to estimate vegetation size classes (height of canopy layers) calibrated by known tree sizes in forest inventory plots.